Alpha-404/LangPRO/README.md

 -- Homework bot may be patched, will see if its just something on the client side but the teacher still sees it as complete

+-- Medals seem to still increase when using the homework bot, most probabistically still going to mark as complete on teachers end

 Languagenut cheat 🗣️🗣️🔥🔥

 Theoretically a hacked client for languagenut